ISibboI/AgentSim/README.md

 ### Understanding the code
 If you want to read the code, you should start with the [AgentSim](https://github.com/ISibboI/AgentSim/blob/master/src/main/java/de/isibboi/agentsim/AgentSim.java) class.
 It contains the main method.
+Of course, I should add some more information here, but I probably won't until someone requests it.